weslambert/securityonion-velociraptor/README.md

 `event.dataset: artifact`

 It is planned to migrate all artifact fields/output to [ECS](https://www.elastic.co/guide/en/ecs/current/index.html)-compliance as the integration continues to mature.
 Velociraptor ECS mappings will be tracked in a separate repo ([velociraptor-ecs](https://github.com/weslambert/velociraptor-ecs)).

+### Notes
+- This is NOT an officially supported Security Onion integration -- please use it at your own risk.
+- This script and the accompanying components have only been tested on a standalone node, although it should work fine for a manager, or managersearch node.

 ### Installation
 To get started, clone the repo, then run the `install_velociraptor` script: